1vanchuck/party-legend-terms.github.io-/Privacy_Policy.md

 ---

-## 15. Do Not Track (DNT)

-The App does not respond to "Do Not Track" (DNT) signals because:
-- We collect minimal anonymous data
-- Analytics are essential for app functionality and improvement

-To stop data collection, uninstall the App.

----

-## 16. Contact Us
+## 15. Contact Us

 If you have questions, concerns, or requests regarding this Privacy Policy, please contact us:

 **Email:** dreamapps.ios@gmail.com
 **App:** Party Legend: Guess the Role
 **Developer:** Ivan Antonov
 **Country:** Ukraine

 **Response Time:** We aim to respond within 7 business days.

 ---

-## 17. Consent
+## 16. Consent

 By downloading, installing, or using Party Legend: Guess the Role, you acknowledge that:
 - You have read and understood this Privacy Policy
 - You consent to the collection and use of information as described
-- You are at least 12 years old, or have parental/guardian consent if under 12
+- You are at least 17 years old
 - You have reviewed the privacy policies of Firebase and Apple

 If you do not agree to this Privacy Policy, please do not use the App.

 ---

-## 18. App Store Transparency
+## 17. App Store Compliance

-This Privacy Policy is made available to comply with Apple App Store Review Guidelines (Section 5.1).
-All data handling practices described here are fully transparent to users and the App Store.
+This Privacy Policy complies with Apple App Store Review Guidelines (Section 5.1.1).
+All data handling practices described here are fully transparent to users.

+**Age Rating:** 17+ (Infrequent/Mild Mature/Suggestive Themes)

 ---